RustyTheDalek/races/README.md

 ----------------------
 Type **`/races`** to see the list of available **`/races`** commands.
 If you cannot see all the commands, type 'T' for chat and use the 'Page Up' and 'Page Down' keys to scroll.
 Type 'Esc' when done.

-By default, permission is not required to use any of the commands.
-If permission is required, there are 3 types of permissions that can be given: edit tracks, register races and spawn vehicles.

-If permission is required to edit tracks, the following commands will be restricted to players who have permission:

 **`/races edit`**\
 **`/races reverse`**\
 **`/races save [access] [name]`**\
 **`/races overwrite [access] [name]`**\
 **`/races delete [access] [name]`**

-If permission is required to register races, the following commands will be restricted to players who have permission:

 **`/races register (tier) (specialClass) (laps) (DNF timeout) `**\
 **`/races register (tier) (specialClass) (laps) (DNF timeout) rest [vehicle]`**\